NMBURobotics/vox_nav/README.md

 ### Related to Google Cartographer 3D SLAM

+#### Notice
+Unfourtunately Cartographer has not been ported to ROS2 completely ATM.
+We can still create maps and visualize results, the `botanbot_cartogrpaher` is correctly configured and tested.
+But the node named `cartographer_asset_writter` has not been ported,this node is used to recieve actual 3D map,therefore we cannot exploit created map now.
+Hopefully soon enough this will be available.
+For exploting the actual maps created see the next SLAM option LIDAR ROS2 3D below this section.

 We have added configuration package(`botanbot_cartogrpaher`) in order to build 3D maps using google cartogrpaher.
 The main motivation behind this is; we have thoughts about switching envoirnment representationn from 2D to 3D, in that case a global prebuilt map of envoirnment might be necesarry(e.g a `.pcd` file to load instead of `.pgm`).

 In order to use the provided configuration package, one will ned to create ros2 bag files with required topics.
 For now we use 1 LIDAR and 1 IMU(Can be changed to 2 LIDAR in future).
 In order to record a bag file this the required topics, do the following;